joshbousel/convio-email-signup/README.md

 - **data-surveyid:** The id of the Convio survery the form will submit to
 - **style:** 'display: none;' *(optional: prevents flash of unstyled content)*

+The main div also allows the following optional items:
+- **data-button-label:** If set, this will override the default "Submit" button label
+- **data-redirect:** If set, a redirect to the set url will occur instead of displaying the thank you div

 Next add inputs for each field you need on the form.
 Each field requires the following attributes:
 - **type:** 'text' *Currently only fields with the type of 'text', 'select', or 'state' are supported. 'state' renders a select field with a Convio compatible list of options*
 - **data-id:** The id of the form field *For proper email validation, an email field must have this value set as 'email'*